2022 in Review

 The InvenTree project has grown substantially over the last year.
 While we now have an active user community, we still only have a very small core development team, trying to keep on top of all the great ideas you have.

 If you have found InvenTree to be a useful piece of software, especially if you are using it for your business, please consider sponsoring the project.
-Sponsorship allows the devs to provide more of their (quite precious) time to the project, which benefits everyone.
+Sponsorship allows the developers to provide more of their (quite precious) time to the project, which benefits everyone.

 You can provide a one-off or monthly sponsorship, or sponsor a specific feature or plugin!